-Kindle showed me it’s a two hour-thirty-minute-read.
-Was it worth missing two K-Drama episodes for?
+Kindle showed me it’s a two-hour-thirty-minute read.
+Was it worth missing two K-Drama episodes?
 Let’s find out.

 Because light-read romance is a very specific type of literature, I find the need to lay context.
 I don’t come from the school of “romance is not real literature”.
 One summer, a decade ago, I read 30 Mills&Boons in one stretch (after a point they all start to sound the same).

-I like cliche, I love happy endings, I love love stories, especially if I can relate to the characters and the situations they get into.
+I like a cliche, I love happy endings, and I love love stories, especially if I can relate to the characters and the situations they get into.

 In When I Kissed You, when Akanksha and Neel meet at a party, in an atmosphere of cigarettes and drinks and loud music, one is transported to a similar party (whether present or past, depending on your age), and a smile just appears on your face.